 |Botanical Name||Dichondra spp.|

-Dichondra plants tolerate dry conditions well.
-Overwatering is more detrimental to the plants than underwatering, as the soggy soil can cause root rot and other diseases.
-If you stick your finger in the soil and the top inch is dry, it's time to water your dichondra.
+Established dichondra plants have good drought tolerance.
+And overwatering can be more detrimental to the plants than underwatering, as the soggy soil can cause root rot and other diseases.
+If you stick your finger in the soil and the top inch is dry, then it's time to water your dichondra.
 Give young plants a little more water as their root systems are getting established, but still make sure they are not waterlogged.

 Temperature and Humidity

-One positive attribute about dichondra plants is their ability to thrive in gardens of low fertility.
-No supplemental fertilizers are necessary.
-If your soil is particularly rocky and poor, you can improve it by amending it with compost, which will provide trace nutrients.
+One positive attribute about dichondra plants is their ability to thrive in garden soil that's low in nutrients.
+Typically no supplemental fertilizer is necessary.
+If your soil is particularly rocky and poor, you can improve it by amending it with compost.

 Dichondra is an attractive addition to any container garden.
 In a mixed container, plant the dichondra at the container's edge, where it will take up little soil space as it spills over the rim.
 When choosing a container, make sure it has excellent drainage.
 Dichondra plants don't have a deep root system, so your container can be fairly shallow.